DigitalBiomarkerDiscoveryPipeline/Case_Studies/Case-Studies/Case-Study-CGM Glucose/README.md

 # Beginner DBDP Tutorial: Working with Continuous Glucose Monitoring (CGM) Data

-This tutorial is available step-by-step HERE.
+This tutorial is available step-by-step tutorial blog [HERE](https://medium.com/digital-biomarker-discovery/working-with-continuous-glucose-monitor-cgm-data-1b0a53115b8f).

 In this case study, we will be using continuous glucose monitoring (CGM) data.
 We will be performing the first few steps of the [Digital Biomarker Discovery Pipeline](https://dbdp.org):
 1. Pre-process the data